 Total time: 30 minutes.

-Tofu Pizza is a masterpiece from Japan for people with gluten-sensitive disorders or Celiac disease.
+Tofu Pizza is a Japanese delicacy for people with gluten-sensitive disorders or Celiac disease.
 Instead of using flour dough like regular pizza, this alternative Japanese recipe has a piece of pan-fried tofu to be the replacement.

 For being a tough dough, you will need to buy Momen tofu (firm tofu).
 Since the dough is just a slice of tofu, the Tofu Pizza is smaller than a regular pizza in size.
 After pan-frying that slice of tofu until the surface almost turns golden, you add regular pizza ingredients on top.